opf/mijn-bureau-infra/docs/docs/secrets.md

 # Secrets

-Sensitive values, such as database passwords, can be securely stored for MijnBureau using `helm-secrets`.
+Sensitive values, such as database passwords, can be securely stored for MijnBureau using [helm-secrets](https://github.com/jkroepke/helm-secrets).
 Secrets can be managed in various ways, including secret managers like HashiCorp Vault or encryption tools like [SOPS](https://getsops.io/) and Vals.
 MijnBureau supports secrets handling and provides an example configuration for SOPS.
-A similar setup can be created for Vals.
+A similar setup can be created for other tools.

 ### Example Secrets File